curveball/a12n-server/docs/getting-started.md

 |                     REDIS_HOST |           |                       | When specified, use Redis as a session storage.
 Required for running the server on multiple hosts.
 |                     REDIS_PORT |           |                  6379 | Set tcp port for Redis

+a12n-server comes with `dotenv` package.
+You can create `.env` file top of your project and use these environment variables instead.

 Creating the first user
 -----------------------